March 21, 2023

 Cardiovascular/Aerobic Exercise

-The main goal of cardiovascular exercise is to improve overall health and wellbeing by improving heart health, mental health, mood, sleep, metabolism, and weight regulation.
-It also helps you to burn calories, sculpt the body aesthetically, and tone up your major muscle groups (mostly through fat burning and light resistance).
+The main goal of cardiovascular exercise is to improve overall health and wellbeing by enhancing heart health, mental health, mood, sleep, metabolism, and weight regulation.
+It also helps you burn calories, sculpt your body aesthetically, and tone your major muscle groups (mostly through fat burning and light resistance).

-And as a result, the heart becomes a more efficient organ.
-As it gets into better shape, it gets better at pumping blood through your body.
-Aerobic activity also makes the lungs more effective at bringing oxygen into the body.
+As a result, your heart becomes a more efficient organ.
+As it gets into better shape, it pumps blood more effectively throughout your body.
+Aerobic activity also makes your lungs better at bringing oxygen into your system.

 The science is pretty clear.